-8 Steps To Build Emotional Connections Through Brand Stories
+8 Steps To Make Emotional Connections From Brand Stories

 In today’s world, where everything is always available cheaper, bigger, or better, it’s important to engage your customers emotionally, and build loyalty among them.
 You’re no longer competing with other businesses in your town or county, but instead, you’re competing with the whole world.
 This makes it necessary to stand out, to create your own brand.

 Brand stories are a great way to structure your online marketing campaigns.
 More importantly, they help build emotional connections with your consumers.
 Here’s how you can go about it.
 By following these steps, you will not only engage your clients’ interest but also secure their business now and for a long time in the future.

 Some businesses feature mascots or cartoons, and use them as characters in their tale.
 Others use a marketing director speaking in the first person about their life.
 However, undeniably, a story will feature people that your customers will relate to.
 For example, the Google ads all feature an array of people, at least one of whom somebody will feel a connection with.
 Your characters need to be relatable above all else.

 You need to build on the good things that are posted about your business, and address any negative rumours or factors.
 There’s no use trying to create a brand new persona if you already have an awesome reputation in some areas – instead you can build on that, and appear trustworthy as you can back up the claims that you’re making.
 You can scan your search engine results with online reputation management platforms like Brand Yourself and act on them accordingly.